 Intraday credit: credit extended for a period of less than one business day.
-It may be extended by central banks to even out mismatches in payment settlements and can take the form of: (i) a collateralised overdraft; or (ii) a lending operation against a pledge or in a repurchase agreement.
+It may be extended by central banks to even out mismatches in payment settlements and can take the form of: (i) a collateralised overdraft, or (ii) a lending operation against a pledge or in a repurchase agreement.

-Inverse floating rate instrument: a structured note where the rate of interest paid to the noteholder varies inversely with changes in a certain reference interest rate.
+Inverse floating rate instrument: a structured note where the rate of interest paid to the holder of the note varies inversely with changes in a certain reference interest rate.